suomec/ovalidator/README.md

 If you have an input: `['field_2' => 15]` it's correct and `$input->field_2` will have a value of `15`.
 But for input `['field_2' => 999]` `$result` variable will contain a list of errors (VMax check fails, because 999 > 20).

+### Validators

+Builtin validator are described in [validators.md](validators.md) file.
+You can create own validator which should implement `Validator` interface.

 ### Setters

 Setters are special objects which map validated input to your object.
 There are two default setters - **Direct** and